 Who We Are

-eMBody is a movement collective created by Madeline Nobida (she/her) and Bella Stenvall (she/her), both queer, mixed Asian-American dancers and choreographers based in the unceded homeland of the Lenape people (colonially known as Brooklyn, New York).
+eMBody is a movement collective co-led by Madeline Nobida (she/her) and Bella Stenvall (she/they), both queer, mixed Asian-American dancers and choreographers based in the unceded homeland of the Lenape people (colonially known as Brooklyn, New York).
+Our organizing centers the cultural power of queer and trans dancers, particularly within New York City’s street, club, and social dance communities.

-eMBody revels in the spaces where genres and disciplines crossover and facilitates spaces where different styles and forms can learn from each other.
-They consider themselves life-long students of many movement practices and believe that everyone has embodied knowledge that can shape and inform dance-making.
+Rooted in a love of cross-disciplinary creation, eMBody revels in spaces where disciplines converge.
+We cultivate environments where different artistic lineages can learn from and transform one another.
+As lifelong students of many different dance practices, we believe that everyone (regardless of whether you identify as a dancer) has embodied knowledge that can shape and inform dance-making.

-Their work continues to explore communal experiences of catharsis and celebration, ones that are participatory in nature and can exist anywhere from a proscenium stage to a park jam.
+Our work explores communal experiences of catharsis and celebration—practices that are participatory by nature and can unfold anywhere, from a proscenium stage to a park jam to a Brooklyn apartment windowscape.

 “Both Nobida and Stenvall dance with an accented flow that is hypnotic, and as they take turns watching one another, audiences are once again reminded of the power in bearing witness as a form of acceptance.” - Six Degrees Dance review